-More details about the funding you may expect to receive and how to apply can be found on our Undergraduate Funding page.
+You can view details about the funding you may expect to receive and how to apply on our Undergraduate funding page.

 Funding available from UWE Bristol

-Full-time students who receive funding from Student Finance England (non-NHS funded) who meet the carers criteria for the UWE Bursary will receive £3,000 in the first year, paid in three instalments.
+New full-time students who receive funding from Student Finance England (non-NHS funded) who meet the carer's criteria for the UWE Bursary will receive £2,000 in the first year, paid in three instalments.

 To be considered for the UWE Bursary:

-Students are only eligible to receive one bursary of £3,000 even if they also fall into another priority group, such as being a care leaver.
+Students are only eligible to receive one bursary of £2,000, even if they also fall into another priority group such as being a care leaver.